 The Avada WooCommerce Builder – Cart

-In this document, we look at how to create a custom layout for your WooCommerce Cart page.
-See below for links to customizing the other main areas of WooCommerce, and watch the video below for a visual overview of the Cart building process.
+In this help file, we look at how to create a custom layout for your WooCommerce cart page.
+See below for links to customize the other main areas of WooCommerce, and watch the video below for a visual overview of the process for creating a custom cart layout.

 Designing The Cart Page

-But the real magic of using the Avada WooCommerce Builder to build your Cart page is that you can add these Elements in whatever structure and order you wish, and have complete control over the design and content of the page.
-You might want a Slider or a Page Title Bar at the top, other Elements amongst the Woo ones, like the Title, Separator, or any other Elements that fit your circumstance and design ideas.
+The real magic of using the Avada WooCommerce Builder to build your Cart page is that you can add these Elements in whatever structure and order you wish, and have complete creative control over the design and content of the page.
+You might want a Slider or a Page Title Bar at the top, and other Elements from the Woo ones, like the Title, Separator, or any other Elements that fit your circumstances and design ideas.
 It’s completely up to you.

 Example of a Custom Cart Page

-Below, you can see an example of a WooCommerce Cart Page.
-There are two Containers, which both have Conditional Element Rendering applied to them.
-When the Cart is empty, the first Container displays, and when there are products in the cart, this Container does not render, and the second container, with all the Woo Cart Elements renders in its place.
+Using the Avada Retail prebuilt website, you can see an example of a WooCommerce Cart Page.
+There are two Avada Containers, which both have Conditional Element Rendering applied to them.
+When the Cart is empty, the first Container displays.
+When there are products in the cart, this Container does not render, and the second container, with all the Woo Cart Elements, renders in its place.

 Using Conditional Element Rendering For An Empty Cart